 If you receive community care services from the Council, you can choose to have cash payments to arrange your own help instead of getting services organised by social services.
-These payments are called Direct Payments.
-See Direct Payments
+These payments are called direct payments

-If you are in receipt of care services from the Council, we offer you assistance with completing the financial assessment form and with claiming benefits to maximise your income.
-If you would like a home visit from our Welfare Benefits Officer, please contact the Care Charging Team on 020 8356 4738 or speak with your Care Manager.
+If you are receive care services from the Council, we can offer you help completing the financial assessment form and claiming benefits to maximise your income.
+If you'd like a home visit from our welfare benefits officer, please contact the care charging team on 020 8356 4738 or speak with your care manager.

 Non-residential care services charge

 If you receive community care services from Hackney Council, you will be financially assessed to contribute towards the cost of your service.
-Only those who can afford to pay will be charged.
-To find out more about Hackney Council's Fairer Charging Policy see Charges for Non-Residential Care Services.
+Only people who can afford to pay will be charged.
+To find out more about the Council's fairer charging policy see charges for non-residential care services.

 Financial arrangements for your stay in a residential or nursing care home

-Sometimes living at home is no longer a practical option and moving into residential and nursing care may be the best way forward.
+Sometimes living at home is no longer practical and moving into residential or nursing care may be the best option.
 The majority of people will have to pay something towards the cost of their stay.
-To find out more about the financial aspects of residential and nursing care.you can download a guide about financial arrangements (PDF, 335KB).
+To find out more about the financial aspects of residential and nursing care please see our guide to financial arrangements (PDF, 340KB).

-For an assessment, please complete and submit the finanical assessment form for residential and nursing care (PDF, 915KB)
+For a financial assessment, please complete and submit the financial assessment form for adult social care (PDF, 915KB).